What Is The Difference Between Gross Income And Total Income

 • Agricultural income alone does not attract any tax

-• If you have other taxable incomes as well, your agricultural Income is added to taxable income to determine your tax slab
+• If you have other taxable incomes as well, your agricultural income may be considered for rate purposes in specific cases to determine your tax slab

-• Your tax liability is calculated with agricultural income at first
+• Your tax liability is calculated with agricultural income first

-• Gifts from non-relatives up to Rs.
-50,000 is exempt in one financial year
+• Gifts from non-relatives up to ₹50,000 is exempt in one financial year

-• Gifts received on your marriage from any party is exempt from tax
+• Gifts received on your marriage from any party are exempt from tax

 How to Calculate Gross Total Income vs Total Income?

-The formula to calculate GTI is to simply add the income from all five heads.
+The formula to calculate GTI in income tax is very simple: simply add the income from all five heads.
+Meanwhile, the Total Income is calculated after subtracting deductions under Sections 80C to 80U (as applicable under the chosen tax regime).

 Gross Total Income Example